Top SellerRedesigned

 Breakfast, Lunch, Dinner

-We cross into Phang Nga Province, cycling along a beautiful road that leads us deeper into southern Thailand, surrounded by lush rolling hills and vibrant farmlands.
-After about 20 km, the road widens and becomes busier as we pass through Khura Buri, but it soon quiets down again as we venture further inland.
-Here, a winding climb takes us into a neighboring valley, offering scenic views.
-At around 80 km, we reach the historic town of Takua Pa, where we explore its rich past as a prosperous hub of the lucrative tin mining industry in the 19th and early 20th centuries — a legacy preserved in the Chino-Portuguese merchant houses that still stand today.
+In the morning we ride the beautiful road straddling the south of Khao Sok National Park.
+Surrounded by lush foliage and epic karst formations, we get a good sense of what is considered among the oldest evergreen rainforests in the world and Southern Thailand’s largest native forest.
+For the first 55 km the road undulates gently, with a few punchy climbs, crowned by a more challenging 5 km / 5 % ascent to the top of a hill.
+The subsequent thrilling downhill brings us into the coastal plains of peninsular Thailand’s Andaman coast.
+At around 90 km, we reach the historic town of Takua Pa, where we explore its rich past as a prosperous hub of the lucrative tin mining industry in the 19th and early 20th centuries — a legacy preserved in the Chino-Portuguese merchant houses that still stand today.
 We enjoy a leisurely cycle through town and have lunch before taking back roads that meander through small villages and shady rubber plantations.
-Our ride concludes at the sun-kissed sands of Khao Lak, where we’ll saddle off for the afternoon and unwind at the resort.
+Our ride concludes at the sun-kissed sands of Khao Lak facing the Andaman Sea.
+The afternoon is free to unwind at the beach and the day’s elegant seaside resort.

 Apsara Beachfront Resort